 “That’s when I thought, this is important because I can actually help people with my singing,” he added.
 “It’s a type of ministry.”

-Jones said he loves music because singing lets him communicate like no other way.
+Jones says singing lets him communicate like no other way.

 “It’s so emotional,” Jones said.
 “You can’t separate the singer from the voice.”